Trustworthy Digital Repository

 Perhaps even more important than attaining an official standard is knowing that researchers trust Edinburgh DataShare.
-What makes data producers more likely to share their data using the institutional data repository?
+What makes university data creators more likely to share their data using the institutional data repository?
 What makes external users more likely to use datasets they find in DataShare?

 We know that items in the repository score high in search results on Google and Google Scholar.
 We also emphasise the benefits for depositors down the line, for example when they move to another institution, to be able to easily obtain their data, knowing that its integrity is secured.

-We hope that the careful guidance we give data producers about how to make their data findable, accessible, interoperable and reusable (FAIR), the quality checks we do upon submission, as well as the rule that every data item must include some human-readable documentation, reaffirms our commitment and reassures users that they are accessing and using quality data.
+We hope that the careful guidance we give data creators about how to make their data findable, accessible, interoperable and reusable (FAIR), the quality checks we do upon submission, as well as the rule that every data item must include some human-readable documentation, reaffirms our commitment and reassures users that they are accessing and using quality data.
 We trust that the University of Edinburgh’s reputation for world-class research lets users know that they are getting authentic, state of the art research data outputs from the DataShare repository.